cshurt/scientific_homework/soft_skills.md

 - Data Warehouse has _structured_ data
 - Data Lake has _unstructured_ data
 - Structured data requires knowing _precisely_ how to describe what you want to keep in advance
-- Unstructured lets you keep _unstructured_ data that you _might_ want to use later
+- Unstructured lets you keep some data that you _might_ want to use later
 - Semi-structured data lets you apply _some_ structure to otherwise unstructured data

 ::: notes